 For the third consecutive year, HELLENIC CABLES was awarded as "True Leader" on October 22, 2013.
 Such awards are granted only to the companies and groups of companies, which simultaneously satisfy specific, objective and measurable criteria, noting high performance and progress in 2012.
-In particular, out of a total of 20.500 entities surveyed, only 35 Companies and 8 Groups among them HELLENIC CABLES - managed to successfully meet the following required criteria:
+In particular, out of a total of 20.500 entities surveyed, only 35 Companies and 8 Groups - among them HELLENIC CABLES - managed to successfully meet the following required criteria:

-- They are included in the 500 most profitable companies or 200 most profitable groups of companies for the year 2011, based on the financial data of Business Leaders in Greece edition (EBITDA criterion ranking). - They are among 500 companies or 200 groups of companies with the highest number of employees and have experienced an employment growth from 2011 to 2012. - The Companies or the Leading Group companies have high ICAP Credit Score (for Group of Companies, the leading Company is evaluated). - They are ranked in the10 top positions of their respective industries (based on turnover).
+- They are among 500 companies or 200 groups of companies with the highest number of employees and have experienced an employment growth from 2011 to 2012. - The Companies or the Leading Group companies have high ICAP Credit Score (for Group of Companies, the leading Company is evaluated). - They are ranked in the 10 top positions of their respective industries (based on turnover).